Shaolin Sect: Martial arts

-The Shaolin Sect is hailed as the origin of all Chinese martial arts and as a leading orthodox school in the wulin (martial artists' community).
-In Demi-Gods and Semi-Devils, it is said to house 72 powerful forms of martial arts and no one has managed to master all of them since the founding of the school.
+In wuxia fiction, there is a popular saying that all forms of Chinese martial arts originated from Shaolin.
+Shaolin is also highly regarded as a leading "orthodox" sect in the wulin.
+In Demi-Gods and Semi-Devils, it houses 72 powerful forms of martial arts; no one has managed to master all since Shaolin was founded.
 These martial arts have Buddhist names, such as "Bodhidharma's Palm" and "Arhat's Fist".

-It is also home to the Yijin Jing, a manual instructing the user how to master a certain technique that improves the user's prowess in all types of martial arts.
+Shaolin also houses the Yijin Jing, a manual instructing users how to master a certain technique to improve their prowess in all types of martial arts.
 It has also powerful healing properties if the user manages to master the skill.
 In Demi-Gods and Semi-Devils, You Tanzhi acquires the manual by chance and uses its skills to purge poison in his body after he is bitten by venomous creatures.
-The sutra also increases his inner energy and stamina, allowing him to deliver an ordinary palm stroke with force several times the original impact.
+The sutra also increases his neigong and stamina, allowing him to deliver a simple palm strike and produce an impact of several times stronger than the original force.
 In The Smiling, Proud Wanderer, Linghu Chong uses the skills in the manual to heal his internal wounds.

 Discontinued use of the name "Shaolin" in television series

-The term "Shaolin Sect" was not used in two television series adapted from Jin Yong's wuxia novels.
+The term "Shaolin Sect" was not used in two television series adapted from Jin Yong's novels.
 In The Heaven Sword and Dragon Saber, a 2009 television series adapted from the novel of the same title, the Shaolin Sect is referred to as the Monks' Sect.
 In Swordsman, a 2013 television series adapted from The Smiling, Proud Wanderer, Shaolin Monastery is referred to as Divine Eagle Monastery.

 Although some viewers have expressed dissatisfaction over the changes, the reasons behind the renaming are not made clear to the public.
-Some people believe that the producers wanted to avoid trademark infringement, since the real-life Shaolin Monastery has officially registered "Shaolin" as a trademark and has been involved in lawsuits with commercial companies over the use of "Shaolin" as a brand name or trademark.
+Some people believe that the producers wanted to avoid trademark infringement, since the real-life Shaolin Monastery, under Shi Yongxin's leadership, has officially registered "Shaolin" as a trademark and has been involved in lawsuits with commercial companies over the use of "Shaolin" as a brand name or trademark.